supriya-kotturu/IT-companies-in-telangana/README.md

 # IT-companies-in-telangana

 Extracts the details of IT companies in telangana from the web page using beautiful soup.
 Generates a .csv file with the company addresses.

-Maps the software industries and their addresses in telangana using beautifulSoup

 Run the main.py file generate the csv file containing the company details